Calibrated Selective Classification: Calibrated selective classification

 \subsubsection{Theoretical analysis}

-We briefly highlight a few theoretical properties of S-MMCE here, which are mainly analogous to those of MMCE.
-See Appendix~\ref{app:proofs} for details and proofs.
-First, we show that S-MMCE is a faithful measure of \emph{selective} calibration. \begin{theorem}[Faithfulness of S-MMCE] Let $k$ be a universal kernel, and let $q \geq 1$.
-The S-MMCE is then 0 if and only if $(f, g)$ is almost surely selectively calibrated, i.e., $\mathbb{P}(\mathbb{E}[Y \mid V] = V) = 1$, where $V := f(X) \mid g(X) = 1$. \end{theorem} While this faithfulness property is appealing, we note that $\text{S-MMCE}= 0$ is not always achievable for a fixed $f$ (i.e., no selector $g$ may exist). \looseness=-1 Next, we show a connection between S-MMCE and the expected (selective) calibration error.
+We briefly highlight a few theoretical properties of S-MMCE, which are mainly analogous to those of MMCE.
+See Appendix~\ref{app:proofs} for proofs.
+These results also hold in the multi-class case when following a multi-class-to-binary reduction (as in the TCE).
+First, we show that S-MMCE is a faithful measure of \emph{selective} calibration.\looseness=-1 \begin{theorem}[Faithfulness] Let $k$ be a universal kernel, and let $q \geq 1$.
+The S-MMCE is then 0 if and only if $(f, g)$ is almost surely selectively calibrated, i.e., $\mathbb{P}(\mathbb{E}[Y \mid V] = V) = 1$, where $V := f(X) \mid g(X) = 1$. \end{theorem} While faithfulness is appealing, we note that $\text{S-MMCE}= 0$ is not always achievable for a fixed $f$ (i.e., no selector $g$ may exist).
+Next, we show a connection between S-MMCE and the expected selective calibration error.\looseness=-1